- Academic Freedom Policy

 If your request for leave and/or funding has been approved, you will receive a letter from the Vice President for Student Learning informing you of that approval and/or the amount of approved funding.

-If, after reading Article 5 of the CBA, you still have questions about applying to PAC, please feel free to contact your UPM-PAC members.
+If, after reading Article 5 of the CBA, you still have questions about applying to PDLC, please feel free to contact your UPM-PDLC members.

 There are a number of College Participatory Governance Committees on which you can volunteer.
 The overall system is detailed in the following publications: